 Despite the support for Wi-Fi 6E, the new Asus ZenWiFi ET8 AXE6600 is not the fastest mesh system I’ve seen, nor is it one with the best coverage.
 Most importantly, it proves that the 6GHz band is not great for backhaul in a wireless mesh system.

-That doesn’t mean this is a bad Wi-Fi system.
-In fact, it’ll work out great if you have an airy home or don’t mind running a network cable.
+That doesn’t mean this is a lousy Wi-Fi system.
+It’ll work out great if you have an airy home or don’t mind running a network cable.
 And in any case, it’ll work out, just not as fast as you might expect, considering its cost and Wi-Fi 6E support.

 That said, I’d still recommend the ZenWiFi XT8 (as a fully wireless solution) or a set of dual-band AiMesh broadcasters (for a wired backhaul mesh).
 The ZenWiFi ET8 has enough to be worth the consideration in certain situations, but it’s not a must-have.